mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 go run ./cmd/ltctl deployment create
 ```

 This command can take several minutes to complete when creating a [full](loadtest_system.md) deployment.
+By default, the console will keep logging info messages; if it does not, then something's wrong.
 Once done, it will output information about the entire cluster.
 Everything will be now ready to start a new load-test.

 ### Get information on the current deployment